davidhaan/UCSC_LURE/running_LURE_from_TACKLE_BOX.md

 LURE_wrapper.R:

 A wrapper command line script which calls LURE using command line arguments.
+The wrapper simply passes the command line arguments to the LURE R function.
 The command line arguments are descibed in the "LURE Parameters" section below.

 ### What is Tackle Box?